Christian-Krupa/project-kickstart-assemble/README.md

 ## Icon-Workflow

 1. Just put your SVG-Icons into `source/icons`.
 2. All icons will be processed with the svgmin-task and put into the `svgmin-folder.
 3. Afterwards the grunticon-task uses these icons to produce
     1. PNG-fallback-files, which will be put into the `png-fallback`-folder
     2. SCSS-files (all icons are included as data-URIs), which will be put into `sass/grunticon`.
 4. These SCSS-files will now be processed by the string-replace-task to get different placeholder-extends.
 They are saved into `sass/icons`.
 5. Now you can include your icons by using the `_grunticon.scss`-mixin.
 Just type `@include grunticon(name-of-your-icon);`.

 __Attention:__ Grunticon also produces icons as png-data-uris, mainly for ie8 and older android browsers.
-If you use lots of icons in your project, remove `@extend %icon-data-png-#{$name};` from the mixin and only extend the the svg and fallback version.
+If you use lots of icons in your project, remove `@extend %icon-data-png-#{$name};` from the mixin and only extend the svg and fallback version.
 Otherwise it could really hurt performance because of CSS-bloat!

 ## Questions?